 Come on JP, you are the wow factor!

 — Tania Anderson (@tharbourt) July 23, 2008

-That explains everthing!
+That explains everything!
 And Bisnow hits twitter years before WashPo and WBJ

 Pondering Synteractive 2008